-The University recommends the following adjustments to tuition rates: a 10% increase for resident rates beginning in the Fañomnåkan (Spring) 2020 semester and another 10% in both Academic Years 2020-2021 and 2021-2022.
+The University recommends the following adjustments to tuition rates: a 10% increase for resident rates beginning in the Fañomnåkan (Spring) 2020 semester and another 10% in the Fanuchånan (Fall) 2020 Semester, and another 10% in the Fañomnåkan (Spring) 2021 semester.
 Non-resident rates will be 200% of the resident tuition rates in the given academic year.
 Eligible candidates that meet the Western Interstate Commission for Higher Education (WICHE) requirements will pay 150% of the resident rate.
 Tuition rates for subsequent academic years will be adjusted based on the rate changes in the U.S. Consumer Price Index.
 Revenue generated by the proposed tuition increase will benefit academic quality and support student learning.

 The language for each increase will give the President flexibility to increase tuition up to 10%.
-If the University receives additional amounts from the government of Guam or if the University is able to generate additional revenues from alternate sources, the President will have discretion to reduce the amount of the increase.
+If the University receives additional amounts from the Government of Guam or if the University is able to generate additional revenues from alternate sources, the President will have discretion to reduce the amount of the increase.